Photo by Chiara Jurczak

 The game started off strong for Northeastern.
 Within the second minute of the match, they won a penalty off of a handball in the goalie box from junior James Fahmy, who got his first start of the season for the Crimson.
 Graduate student Ryan Massoud tucked the shot away into the bottom right corner of the net.

-It took just two minutes for Harvard to respond.
-A quick pass from sophomore Alessandro Arlotti at the edge of the box to senior Martin Vician gave the Crimson the opportunity they needed.
-Vician took a quick step around the Northeastern defense, found a sliver of open space, and powered a shot into the bottom left of the goal, just past the diving reach of redshirt junior goalie Colby Hegarty.
-The goal tied the game up at one, and caused a huge shift in momentum in Harvard’s favor that would continue to prevail throughout the majority of the match.
+It took just two minutes for Harvard to respond, as a quick pass from sophomore Alessandro Arlotti at the edge of the box to senior Martin Vician gave the Crimson the opportunity they needed.
+Vician took a quick step around the Northeastern defense, found a sliver of open space, and powered a shot into the bottom left of the goal to tie the game up at 1-1.

-The pressure from Harvard’s attack continued to build, and the Huskies shortly found themselves behind.
-In a deja-vu situation to his last goal, Vician received a pass and stepped into open space to slam a shot into the lower left corner of the net, putting Harvard in the lead in the game’s 19th minute and giving the senior from Slovakia a brace.
-The crisp, clean passes of the Crimson had once again buried Northeastern’s defense.
-Harvard had complete control, and the Husky defense struggled to keep their heads above water against the lively Crimson attack.
+Minutes later, in a deja-vu situation to his last goal, Vician received a pass and stepped into open space to slam a shot into the lower left corner of the net, putting Harvard in the lead in the game’s 19th minute.

-“Some guys came on in the first half and did well, and we stuck with them,” Northeastern head coach Rich Weinrebe said following the game.
+“Some guys came on in the first half and did well, and we stuck with them,” said Northeastern coach Rich Weinrebe.
 “Morris Matthews really stepped up, that was his first minutes of the year.
-Omar Da Naia’s finally healthy, so we decided, ‘Okay, we’re gonna ride the hot hand a little bit, get some guys that are hungry for more playing time.’
-They showed up really well.”
+Omar Da Naia’s finally healthy, so we decided, ‘Okay, we’re gonna ride the hot hand a little bit, get some guys that are hungry for more playing time.’”

 Photo by Chiara Jurczak

-The second half saw a much more even matchup than the first, with no goals being scored until the 79th minute.
-The first 30 minutes of the half proved as such, as Northeastern upped their physicality by a large margin.
+The first 30 minutes of the second half saw much more even play between the two sides, as Northeastern upped their physicality by a large margin.
 After only committing one foul in the entirety of the first half, that number jumped up to nine by the end of the match.
-The increase in physical play was a necessary change, as the balance of the game seemed far better as the Huskies began to play with more strength.

-Northeastern’s defense gained an immense amount of confidence throughout the second half.
-They were far less timid in their challenges, with the star of the second half being Cubeddu.
+Northeastern’s defense gained an immense amount of confidence throughout the second half, with the star of the show being Cubeddu.
 The veteran defender was everywhere on the field, seemingly singlehandedly halting the Harvard attack in its tracks.

 Silence took hold as Marin-Thomson’s shot sailed through the air.
 The ball curled its way towards the top corner of the net, struck the bottom of the crossbar, and bounced in with exactly 30 seconds of play remaining, giving the Spaniard the game-winner.